 Schedule a Free Consultation With a Dayton Rape Attorney Today

 If you’re facing sex crimes charges in Dayton, help is just a phone call away.
-An experienced Dayton rape attorney at Suhre & Associates, LLC can offer the solid knowledge of the Ohio criminal justice system that you need.
+An experienced Dayton rape attorney at Suhre & Associates DUI and Criminal Defense Lawyers can offer the solid knowledge of the Ohio criminal justice system that you need.
 Just call our offices or fill out our contact form to schedule your free consultation today.